tonioloewald/xinjs-ui/README.md

-In a similar vein, `xinjs-ui` comprises a collection of [web-components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) with the goal of augmenting what _already_ works well, and the components are intended be interoperable as similar as possible to things that you already uses, like `<input>` elements.
+In a similar vein, `xinjs-ui` comprises a collection of [web-components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) with the goal of augmenting what _already_ works well, and the components are intended be interoperable as similar as possible to things that you already use, such as `<input>` or `<select>` elements.
 E.g. where appropriate, the `value` of an element is its malleable `state`, and when this changes, the element emits a `change` event.

 Similarly, the xinjs base `Component` class and the components in this collection stive to be as similar in operation as possible to DOM elements as possible.
 E.g. binary attributes work as expected.
+Adding the `hidden` attribute makes them disappear.
 Intinsic properties of components will default to `null` rather than `undefined`.

 Similarly, because web-components are highly interoperable, there's no reason to reinvent wheels.
 In particular, this library won't try to replace existing, excellent libraries